Three Minute Thesis

 Time: 12:30 - 2 p.m.
 MST

-Now that you have a solid first 30 seconds, what about the next 150?
-This workshop will offer you tools to structure your 3MT effectively, time it perfectly, and make it engaging from beginning to end.
+After having a solid first 30 seconds, what about the next 150?
+This workshop offered you tools to structure your 3MT effectively, time it perfectly, and make it engaging from beginning to end.

 Registration Period

-• Registration extended to Friday, February 23 at 12 p.m.
+• Registration ran until Friday, February 23 at 12 p.m.
 MST

 Events

-Join us and support graduate student research...three minutes at a time!
+People joined us to support graduate student research...three minutes at a time!

 U of A 3MT Preliminary Round (in-person)